 3. Don’t get sucked into the commercialization of the holidays.

-The holidays can provide opportunities for gift giving, but sometimes quality time or a memorable experience can be just as, if not, more valuable and enjoyable.
+The holidays can provide opportunities for gift giving, but sometimes quality time or a memorable experience can be just as, if not, more valuable and enjoyable for you and your partner.
 If you have children, help them think about ways to support the community and care for others.
 Consider helping your child to select a gift for a child less fortunate than them can teach them empathy and service.

 4. Keep focused on your health, diet, and fitness goals.

 Have plans and strategies for managing drinking, limiting sweets and sugar intake, and staying active.
 Incorporate healthy options into a traditional meal.
 Make staying active a family tradition.
-Think about family walking, biking, or anything to stay active after a big meal.
+Consider going walking or cycling as a family to stay active after a big meal or during a get together.

 BOUNDARIES are everything around the holidays.
 Physical and emotional boundaries that help support you and your family is vital.
 Block out times in your calendar for “unscheduled” activities and downtime.
 And then protect that free time!
 Accept that you as a couple are not going to be able to go to every event and THAT’S OKAY!
 If it’s hard to say no, think about how valuable it is to role model good boundaries for family and friends!
 Boundaries are a gift to yourself-and others.